-We're proud to be a ‘two-tick’ disability symbol holder, meaning we’re recognised for our support and retention of talented individuals with disabilities.
+We're proud to be a disability confident employer, meaning we’re recognised for our support and retention of talented individuals with disabilities.
 This support, naturally, extends to anyone on our Apprenticeship programmes and we’ll do everything we can to make sure you have the support and adjustments you need to get the most out of your time with us.

 ITV Central, Business & Administration Apprentice 2014/15 ,